AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.4 LR global_item shall only denote a constant if it is a formal parameter of an enclosing subprogram of mode in
+      :Trace Unit: FE 6.1.4 LR global_item shall only denote a constant if it is a formal parameter of an enclosing subprogram of mode in

 #.
 The Global aspect may only be specified for the initial declaration of a